benitomartin/mlops-car-prices/README.md

 ## Project Check List Review

-This is a preliminary check-list for the peer-to-peer review.
+This is a preliminary check-list for the peer-to-peer review:

 - :white_check_mark: **Problem description**: The problem is well described and it's clear what the problem the project solves
 - :white_check_mark: **Cloud**: The project is developed on the cloud and IaC tools are used for provisioning the infrastructure